 D2.1.
-Greenhouse gas emissions

-The event organizer measures the event's greenhouse gas emissions, has specific reduction targets, and has a plan to avoid and reduce emissions.
+Greenhouse gas emissions The event organizer measures the event's greenhouse gas emissions, has specific reduction targets, and has a plan to avoid and reduce emissions.
 The remaining emissions are offset.

-- The event organizer measures greenhouse gas emissions in Scope 1, Scope 2, and areas of significant influence in Scope 3 for the event. - The event organizer has specific greenhouse gas emissions reduction targets for the event aligned with recent Intergovernmental Panel on Climate Change (IPCC) guidance. - The event organizer has a written plan to avoid and reduce greenhouse gas emissions from the event.
-For example, the event organizer may offer virtual attendance options or reduce the amount of meat served. - 4.
-The plan is being actively implemented. - The event organizer encourages and collaborates with suppliers to avoid and reduce significant greenhouse gas emissions. - 6.
-The event organizer offsets some or all of its greenhouse gas emissions that remain after avoidance and reduction efforts - 7.
-The event organizer has a policy to prefer offsets that remove carbon rather than offsets that avoid emissions and to select carbon offsets that are additional, permanent, and verified by a credible organization.
+The event organizer measures greenhouse gas emissions in Scope 1, Scope 2, and areas of significat influence in Scope 3 for the event.
+The event organizer has specific greenhouse gas emissions reduction targets for the event aligned wi recent Intergovernmental Panel on Climate Change (IPCC) guidance.
+The event organizer has a written plan to avoid and reduce greenhouse gas emissions from the event.
+For example, the event organizer may offer virtual attendance options or reduce the amount of meat served.
+The event organizer encourages and collaborates wi suppliers to avoid and reduce significant greenhouse gas emissions.
+The event organizer offsets some or all of its greenhouse gas emissions that remain after avoidan and reduction efforts.
+The event organizer has a policy to prefer offsets that remove carbon rather than offsets that avoid emissions and to select carbon offsets that are additional, permanent, and verified by a credible organization. h r h ce D2.2.
+Transport The event organizer seeks to reduce transportation requirements and actively encourages the use of cleaner and more resource-efficient alternatives.
+The event organizer has a written policy to minimize transport requirements and prefers the cleanest and most resource-efficient transport methods available The event organizer actively encourages event staff use the cleanest and most resource-efficient transpo- alternatives available, including public mass transit, for commuting and event operations.
+The event organizer actively encourages exhibitors, attendees, and suppliers to use the cleanest and mo- resource-efficient transport and freight alternatives available and practical, including public mass transit The event organizer implements strategies for minimizing the use of single-occupancy vehicles by attendees, including transfers between the destination's primary arrival points and the event venue. st D2.3.
+Wastewater Wastewater has no adverse effects on the local population and the environment.
+The event organizer requests information from the venue or local officials about wastewater treatment arrangements at the venue.
+For events where wastewater disposal is not provide by the venue, wastewater resulting from the event i disposed of to a municipal or government-approved treatment system, if available.
+For events where wastewater disposal is not provide by the venue, and if suitable municipal wastewater treatment is not available, the event organizer work with local authorities to ensure that wastewater has no adverse impacts on people and the environment d G CLEAN WATER AND SAMITATION

-13 CLIMATE ACTION

-D2.2.
-Transport

-The event organizer seeks to reduce transportation requirements and actively encourages the use of cleaner and more resource-efficient alternatives.

-- The event organizer has a written policy to minimize transport requirements and prefers the cleanest and most resource-efficient transport methods available. - The event organizer actively encourages event staff to use the cleanest and most resource-efficient transport alternatives available, including public mass transit, for commuting and event operations. - The event organizer actively encourages exhibitors, attendees, and suppliers to use the cleanest and most resource-efficient transport and freight alternatives available and practical, including public mass transit. - 4.
-The event organizer implements strategies for minimizing the use of single-occupancy vehicles by attendees, including transfers between the destination's primary arrival points and the event venue.

-D2.3.
-Wastewater

-Wastewater has no adverse effects on the local population and the environment.

-- The event organizer requests information from the venue or local officials about wastewater treatment arrangements at the venue. - For events where wastewater disposal is not provided by the venue, wastewater resulting from the event is disposed of to a municipal or government-approved treatment system, if available. - 3.
-For events where wastewater disposal is not provided by the venue, and if suitable municipal wastewater treatment is not available, the event organizer works with local authorities to ensure that wastewater has no adverse impacts on people and the environment.